Breezee AI Docs

 • A set of criteria, each one a condition on a memory type

-When a visitor's accumulated memory state matches a profile's criteria, the prospect picks up that profile.
+When a visitor's accumulated memory state satisfies a profile's criteria, that prospect is classified under that profile.
 One prospect can match multiple profiles simultaneously (e.g. Warm Lead and Small Operation).
 Profiles are evaluated continuously during the conversation and continue to update after the chat ends as background processing surfaces new information.

-• New Profile — create a new named profile alongside the seeded ones.
+• Add Profile — creates a new named profile alongside the seeded ones.

 Editing the MQL profile